parrt/msds621/projects/rf/rf.md

 ### Bootstrapping

 The goal of bootstrapping for random forests is to train a number of decision trees that are as independent as possible by using different but similar training sets.
 Each tree trains on a slightly different subset of the training data.
 Bootstrapping, in theory, asks the underlying distribution that generated the data to generate another independent sample.
 In practice, bootstrapping gets about 2/3 of the X rows, leaving 1/3 "out of bag" (OOB).
 See [sklearn's resample function](https://scikit-learn.org/stable/modules/generated/sklearn.utils.resample.html) for a handy way to get a list of indexes to help create a bootstrap sample training set.
-For example, if I have a numpy array with a list of indexes in `idx` from `X`, then `X[idx,:]`  is a list of rows from 2D matrix `X`.
+For example, if I have a numpy array with a list of indexes in `idx` from `X`, then `X[idx]`  is a list of rows from 2D matrix `X`.

 The algorithm for fitting a random forest is then: